sbellem/qtee/qtee.md

 ### Don't Trust, Verify ...
 Or use TEEs?
 In the crypto world, the motto "Don't Trust, Verify" is frequently used to emphasize the verifiability feature of the various protocols, which allows any user to verify for themselves the validity of a transaction or claim.
 It may be said that the backbone of the reverred verifiability is cryptography and distributed systems, which involves trusting mathematics and trusting an honest majority, respectively.
 Consensus protocols, and many multi-party computation (MPC) protocols require to trust that the majority of the validators are honest.
 The majority may range from 51% to 75% depending on the protocol.
-So on one hand the world of crypto is secured through a combination of mathematics and trust in an "honest majority".
+Most protocol rely on economic incentives to keep the majority honest.
+On one hand the world of crypto is secured through mathematics and on the other hand through game theory which incentivizes the majority to follow a prescribed distributed system protocol.
 So what about TEEs?
 Where do they fit in this picture?

-The so-called web3 world (aka as crypto space) increasingly makes use of TEEs (mostly Intel SGX) in applications where substantial amounts of money may flow, and where TEEs help secure the confidentiality of its users.
+The so-called web3 world (aka crypto space) increasingly makes use of TEEs (mostly Intel SGX) in applications where substantial amounts of money may flow, and where TEEs help secure the confidentiality of its users.
 It's therefore important to properly understand what it means to trust TEEs.
 For a strange reason, it seems complicated to answer the question of "What does it mean to trust TEEs?"
 If you ask different people, you may find a spectrum of different answers ranging from the likes of: "You have to trust the chip maker!
 But you already trust them anyways." to "Intel SGX is broken every month, I don't understand why people use them!"

 :::warning
 In general, it may be fair to say that trusting a TEE means the following: